sadsism/DDoS-Sim/README.md

 ## Disclaimer
 This script does not send real packages.
 This script is a harmless DDoS Panel simulator.
 I am not responsible for any harm caused by my script.

+## Support
+You support me by just starring this repository, or [donating to my BuyMeACoffee 🙏](https://buymeacoffee.com/sadsadist)